To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pricing

-This dog water dispenser has a gravity feed design for dispensing the water for your pet without spilling or overflowing the dish.
-This dog water bowl is inexpensive, and it performs well, which is why it’s our pick for the best automatic dog water bowl.
-Bonus – it was designed in the USA.
-The only downside we found is that it can be challenging to clean.
+This automatic water dispenser has a gravity-feed design for dispensing the water for your pet without spilling or overflowing the dish.
+It holds three gallons of water, among the largest we found in our research (many others are only one gallon).
 If you’re away from home for long periods or have a thirsty dog, this water bowl is ideal for you.

 Pros | Cons |